-If you want more information on what breeds are more trainable then others check out Stanley Coren’s The Intelligence of Dogs (affiliate link).
+If you want more information on what breeds are more trainable than others check out Stanley Coren’s The Intelligence of Dogs.

 An interesting read, Coren includes a list of top 100 dog breeds ranking in obedience and working intelligence.